apache/cordova-cli/README.md

     operable program or batch file.

 at the beginning of the command output, it means you will need to fix your Windows Path variable to include xcopy.
 This location is typically under C:\Windows\System32.

-## Windows 8

-Windows 8 support does not include the ability to launch/run/emulate, so you will need to open **Visual Studio** to see your app live.
-You are still able to use the following commands with windows8:

-- `platform add windows8`
-- `platform remove windows8`
-- `prepare windows8`
-- `compile windows8`
-- `build windows8`

-To run your app, you will need to open the `.sln` in the `platforms/windows8` folder using **Visual Studio 2012**.

-**Visual Studio** will tell you to reload the project if you run any of the above commands while the project is loaded.

 ## Amazon Fire OS